Before :

 unloaded picture, try CTRL + F5

-The instruments’ polish looks like new.
+The instruments’ shellac finish looks like new.

 unloaded picture, try CTRL + F5